Félix Marcilhac

 Félix Marcilhac (20 November 1941 – 29 January 2020) was a French art historian who collected Art Deco objects.

-Biography

 In 1969, Marcilhac opened the galerie Marcilhac in Paris, specializing in Art Deco.
 He was the author of the biography of French orientalist painter Jacques Majorelle.
 He sold his entire collection in March 2014, earning 24,727,715 €.
 The gallery was then taken over by his son, Félix-Félix Marcilhac.

 Félix Marcilhac died on 29 January 2020 at the age of 78.